ChristianQF/cell_cycle_cancer/README.md

 If you use this code or the generated datasets in your research, please cite:

 > Solis-Calero, Christian (2026).
 Multiscale Modeling of Cell Cycle and Cell Growing Dynamics in Carcinogenesis: Integrating Boolean Stochastic Networks with Agent-Based Cell Simulation.
-[Institution Name].
+[Universitat de les Illes Balears].

 ---
 **Contact:** [csolisc@unmsm.edu.pe] for any inquiries regarding the implementation or data.